lue-bird/elm-syntax-to-swift/README.md

 ```bash
 swiftc Sources/main.swift Sources/Elm.swift
 ```
-The built executable can now be found at `main`; append ` -o your-path` to set a different output path.
+The built executable can now be found at `main`; append ` -o your-path` to set a different output path; append `-O` to enable optimizations like tail-call elimination.

 When in a project that has a `Package.swift`, you can also use
 ```bash